CivicActions/guidebook/docs/01-welcome-to-civicactions/training/meetings-and-meeting-tools.md

 The idea behind the retro is pretty simple: This meeting provide an opportunity for the team to reflect on how it's working.
 Like standups, retros are another project-governance meeting.

-For more specific information on Retrospectives, see [Sprint Retrospectives](https://github.com/CivicActions/agile-baseline/blob/master/03-process/practices/sprint-retrospectives.md).
+For more specific information on Retrospectives, see [Sprint Retrospectives](https://github.com/Civic Actions/agile-baseline/blob/master/03-process/practices/sprint-retrospectives.md).

 ### Sprint planning

 The last project-specific meeting is sprint planning.
-Sprint planning takes many forms at CivicActions, but the goal is to come together to decide what to do (and how to estimate the work being done) during an upcoming sprint.
+Sprint planning takes many forms at Civic Actions, but the goal is to come together to decide what to do (and how to estimate the work being done) during an upcoming sprint.

-For more specific information, see [Sprint Planning Meetings](https://github.com/CivicActions/agile-baseline/blob/master/03-process/practices/sprint-planning-meetings.md).
+For more specific information, see [Sprint Planning Meetings](https://github.com/Civic Actions/agile-baseline/blob/master/03-process/practices/sprint-planning-meetings.md).

 ### Backlog grooming